jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 component_015
 #############

-This rule has been depricated.
+This rule has been deprecated.
 The **component** keyword is required per the LRM.

 component_016